AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 We can load our graph into `BandageNG` and visualise it.
 We can investigate regions that look interesting and broadly just get a feel for this graph.
 It is possible to zoom/pan/rotate the view with the ctrl key and mouse wheel scroll/left click/right click.
+Depending on the zoom and density of the graph, changing the "Node width:" to a smaller value (typically 5-20 looks nice for a close-up subgraph).
+We can add labels to each node for the node ID or node length using the "Node labels" tickboxes on the middle left side.

 `BandageNG` also has added many incredibly useful features beyond just visualising the graph, allowing us to expand and simplify how we want to interact with the graph.
 For example, we can use the "Graph search" feature to create a `minimap2` mapping index (changing from the default `BLAST` mode) and then align sequences to the graph.